 The Fund is not a part of the Alaska Airlines company or Air Group.
 It is a separate, non-profit organization made up of employees who volunteer to serve on the Board of Directors, representing all divisions of Alaska Airlines.

-The goal is for every Alaska Airlines employee to donate $1 per paycheck.
-100% of all contributions go towards assisting fellow employees at Alaska Airlines.
+The goal is for every Alaska Airlines employee to donate $5 per paycheck.
+All donations further the purposes of the Employee Assistance Fund in its programs and operations to assist Alaska Airlines employees.
 The EAF is a 501(c)3, charitable organization and all contributions are tax-deductible.